 The Comms Counsel offers observations, tips and insights into the media and communications, and their impact on reputation.
-While I may sometimes refer to Edelman, the communications marketing firm I work for, this is a personal forum and the views expressed here are mine.
 I look forward to your comments.

 If you arrive for a television interview and you see two cameras set up, be prepared.